woocommerce/woocommerce/readme.txt

 * Tax additions (tax rows, compounds etc) required a change to the way order items are stored.
 Old orders won't show items when viewed.
 Order totals should be unaffected.
 * Significant modifications to woocommerce.less/.css to deliver a more polished look when using the default styles.
 If your theme builds on top of this you will likely need to update some classes.
 Consider using https://gist.github.com/1601558 to disable WooCommerce default css.

-Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.
+Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading - this includes shipping and payment gateways.

 = 1.3 =
 This is a major update and includes improvements to the tax and coupon system in particular - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.